Contributed By Lacourte Raquin Tatar

 Local investors may invest in AIFs established in France.
-However, such types of AIFs are opened only to professional investors or retail investors that invest at least EUR100,000.
-Some AIFs may also provide for additional restrictions or conditions.
+However, some types of AIFs are open only to professional investors or retail investors that invest at least EUR100,000.
+Some AIFs may also provide additional restrictions or conditions.

 Marketing AIFs in France is subject to:

 In addition, please note that, at this stage, the AIFMD passport regime only applies for cross-border marketing to professional investors.
-Therefore, the approval process with the AMF applying to AIFs marketed to retail investors constitute a local regime that only applies in France.
+Therefore, the approval process with the AMF for AIFs marketed to retail investors, constitutes a local regime that only applies in France.

 These filings have to be made upwind of the marketing of AIFs.

-In the event of a substantial change in any of the information communicated at the time of the application for authorisation or when notifying the AMF, the AIFM shall notify the AMF electronically at least one month before implementing the said change for any planned change, or immediately after an unexpected change.
+In the event of a substantial change in any of the information communicated at the time of the application for authorisation or when notifying the AMF, the AIFM must notify the AMF electronically at least one month before implementing any planned change, or immediately after an unexpected change.

-AIF managers shall, for each of the EU AIFs that they manage and for each of the AIFs that they market in the EU, make available to AIF investors – before any investment made by a potential investor – all information listed in Article 23 of the AIFMD.
-This should include, in particular: description of the investment strategy; the identity of the AIFM, the depositary, the auditor and any other service providers; the AIF's valuation procedure, the measure taken to manage the AIF's liquidity, etc.
+AIFMs must, for each of the EU AIFs that they manage and for each of the AIFs that they market in the EU, make available to AIF investors – before any investment is made by a potential investor – all the information listed in Article 23 of the AIFMD.
+This should include, in particular:

 In practice, such minimum information is included in the prospectus and/or any constitutive document (by-laws, rules, etc) of any AIF.
-For AIFs de jure, the AMF published templates of prospectus, rules and bylaws which include such minimum information.
+For AIFs de jure, the AMF has published templates of its prospectus, rules and by-laws which include such minimum information.

-In addition, the AIF or its portfolio management company shall provide the unit-holders or the shareholders with the following documents:
+In addition, the AIF or its AIFM shall provide the unit-holders or the shareholders with the following documents:

-Any French portfolio management company must also publish and/or make available to the investors information on:
+Any French AIFM must also publish and/or make available to the investors information on:

-The applicable tax regime depends on the tax residence of the investor (ie, domestic or foreign) and on whether the investor is an individual or a company.
+The applicable tax regime depends on the tax residence of the investor (ie, whether domestic or foreign) and on whether the investor is an individual or a company.

-When they invest in an AIF existing as a corporation (eg, a SICAV), individuals are generally subject to income tax on the distributions paid by such AIF.
-In respect of such distributions, individuals are treated as if they had directly derived the underlying profits (distributed capital gains are treated as capital gains and redistributed dividends are treated as dividends for tax purposes).
-At the level of the investors, both types of income are then treated in the same manner.
-They are subject to a flat tax at the rate of 30% (12.8% income tax plus 17.2% of social levies).
+When they invest in an AIF created as a corporation (eg, a SICAV), individuals are generally subject to income tax on the distributions paid by this AIF.
+Such distributions are subject to the same tax regime as the underlying profits (ie, distributed capital gains are treated as capital gains and redistributed dividends are treated as dividends for tax purposes).
+As a result, at the level of the investors, both types of income are treated identically.
+They are subject to a flat tax at the rate of 30% (12.8% income tax plus 17.2% social levies).

 Corporate investors (subject to CIT)

-As a general rule, corporate investors that are subject to CIT (in full or in part) and that hold shares/units in an AIF are subject to CIT under standard rules (rate of 31% in 2019, 28% from 2020, 26.5% from 2021 and 25% from 2022) upon any change in the liquidation value of the shares/units they hold (ie, the so-called “mark-to-market” rule).
+As a general rule, corporate investors that are subject to CIT (in full or in part) and that hold shares/units in an AIF are subject to CIT under standard rules (rate of 28% in 2020, reduced progressively to 26.5% from 2021 and 25% from 2022) upon any change in the liquidation value of the shares/units they hold in the fund (ie, the so-called “mark-to-market” rule).
 This holds true whatever the legal form of the AIF (mutual fund or corporation) and whatever its location (ie, fund located inside or outside France).
-Furthermore, any distributions paid or capital gains distributed by the fund to investors are also subject to taxation at standard CIT rates (net to of any mark to market taxation).
+Furthermore, any distributions paid or capital gains distributed by the fund to investors are also subject to taxation at standard CIT rates (net of any mark-to-market taxation).

 Non-French Tax Residents